netascode/terraform-aci-nac-aci/docs/terraform/overview.md

 }
 ```

-The resource is not only capable of pushing a configuration but also reading its state and reconcile configuration drift.
+The `aci_rest_managed` resource is not only capable of pushing a configuration but also reading its state and reconcile configuration drift.

 ## ACI Modules

 A Terraform module is a container for multiple resources that are used together.
 Modules can be used to create lightweight abstractions.
 While a Terraform resource represents a single API object (single MO in case of ACI), a Terraform Module consists of multiple resources (a branch of MOs in case of ACI).

 The modules can be found here: [link](https://registry.terraform.io/search/modules?q=netascode)